lpsinger/userguide/tutorial/aladin.rst

 The data structure maps irregular and complex sky regions into hierarchically grouped predefined cells.
-Each MOC cell is defined by two numbers: the hierarchy level (HEALPIx order) and the pixel index (HEALPIx ipix).
+Each MOC cell is defined by two numbers: the hierarchy level (HEALPix order) and the pixel index (HEALPix ipix).
 The ``NUNIQ`` scheme defines an algorithm for packing an (order, ipix) pair into a single integer for compactness.
 MOCs are serialized as FITS or JSON files.
 The MOC resolution is determined by the map resolution parameter ``nside``, which